mihirchronicles/mihirchronicles.github.io/content/bookshelf/as-one-is.md

 ---
-title: As One Is | To Free The Mind From All Conditioning by Jiddu Krishnamurti
+title: As One Is by Jiddu Krishnamurti
 date: "2022-09-20"
 path: "/bookshelf/as-one-is"
 ---

 ## I. Brief Summary

 Krishnamurti gave a series of 8 talks in Ojai, California in 1955 on human conditioning.
 These thoughts are still as fresh today as they were 70 years ago.
 He confronts the idea of productivity and self-improvement.
 He goes deep into why there is suffering due to how society is governed.
 He argues the apparent progress of the self which is not progress toward freedom, but an illusion.
 Krishnamurti asserts knowing one's mind, through diligent self-observation which is the only way to freedom.

 ## II.
 Big Ideas

 - The moment you stop seeking, you'll know the truth.
 - Want freedom from human conditioning?
 Try
     - No judgement